Interview: Hippo Campus detail ambitious new album, 'Flood'

 [Laughs]

 You all have been classmates since high school and collaborators, and you write together.
 Jake, you're the leader of the band as the lead vocalist.
-But I feel like all y'all play such a role in how the music is shaped, and you bring your own levels of creativity.
+But I feel like all you all play such a role in how the music is shaped, and you bring your own levels of creativity.
 You're a band.
 It's not just one person with a backing band behind them.
-I'm curious how y'all work through some of your collaboration, creativity building.
+I'm curious how all of you work through some of your collaboration, creativity building.

 JL: It's always been a really democratic process for us from the get-go.
 We idolized bands growing up … WU LYF, Little Comets, and Bombay Bicycle Club.
 And when we were coming up, there were a lot more bands, and now there really isn't that.
 We're kind of on an island out here hanging out for the most part.
 But yeah, I think the contentment of the team is always important.
 We compromise a lot.
 We've had to do a lot of work, interpersonally, to get to that point.
 But I think success feels so much better when you're sharing it with your friends.
 We're best friends still, and we have been.
 It's like family at this point.
 So when you lose, you have people there to lose with you, which is special.
 And when you win, you win together.
 So as cheesy as that is, I think it's a beautiful thing.
 I think everything tastes sweeter if you do it with your friends.